bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 Juicero’s solution was to (ignoring hardware):

-- Insert packet into Juicero to get juice.
+- Insert packet into Juicero to get the juice.

 This is a good idea, but it was poorly executed.

 {{< youtube mlfAHrpm3C8 >}}

-There are many talks about why Juicero failed — all out of scope of this article.
+There are many talks about why Juicero failed — all out of the scope of this article.

 The point is that you could have a great idea, but if it’s poorly executed it may have too many downsides to be used as the solution.

 The way to solve this is via the minimum viable product loop.
 Instead of spending 3 years creating a project, we release as soon as possible, gather feedback, improve and loop.

 We are continuously heading towards what people want, and each iteration will solve the problem better than the last.
-If it doesn’t, next iteration we solve the problem differently and so on.
+If it doesn’t, the next iteration we solve the problem differently and so on.

 # Getting the Word Out